michaelfranzl/clang-wasm-browser-starterpack/README.md

 ## Live examples

+To ease the deployment worfklow of the examples, they currently require a browser supporting [import maps](https://caniuse.com/import-maps), e.g. based on Chromium 89 or newer.

 A copy of this repository is hosted on my [GitHub Page](https://michaelfranzl.github.io/clang-wasm-browser-starterpack) where these examples are live.

 To run the examples locally, simply serve the example directory using a static file server, e.g. you